Change can be seen as a negative thing. If you decide to quit your agency, people whisper and wonder what went so wrong.

 Be willing to step back before you move forward

 Sometimes, you can't get to that next level unless you're prepared to accept a change in circumstance, salary or status.
-You might have to level down before you level up, so to speak.
+You might have to level down before you level up.

 My father left a well-paid career in marketing to follow his dreams and become a teacher.
 He skipped a full-time salary for two years as he went back to university to get his PhD.
 It was tough.
 But it was the best thing he ever did.

-With my own career, I was offered a full-time position at a temporary sales job right after university.
+With my career, I was offered a full-time position at a temporary sales job right after university.
 I was waiting for the right journalism opportunity to come up and earning money in the meantime.
 Well, it just so happened I also got an offer at my local radio station.
-The latter paid £8,000 less a year but it was what I wanted to do for a living.
-I figured that the salary might not be ideal but in the long-term, my career choice would pay off.
-And it really did.
+The latter paid £8,000 less a year, but it was what I wanted to do for a living.
+I figured that the salary might not be ideal, but in the long-term, my career choice would pay off.
+And it did.

 Don't forget to look after yourself